KeiraLalala/SAMM_Cropping/README.md

 # SAMM_Cropping
+This project face_alignment (**https://github.com/1adrianb/face-alignment
-This project is used to crop the micro-expression samples from the SAMM dataset by using the Pytorch face-alignment and Local Weighted Mean(LWM) transformation.
+**) to crop the micro-expression samples from the SAMM dataset by using the Pytorch face-alignment and Local Weighted Mean(LWM) transformation.

 There is one Example file (**Example_face_alignment.ipynb**) to show how the library detect the 68 facial point, and a file that crop samples of one video (**LWM_crop.ipynb**)

+I tried using only three facial landmarks - the inner eyes and the tip of the nose(point index are: 39,42,30 - but it seems that using all 68 landmarks provides better output.

 Beside, I also tried to use the Dlib to do the normalization work without LWM, but the performance is not so ideal.